algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 # 6. Use cases

 ## 6.1.
 Functional Analysis

+- UC1 (Activate the F# binding) :
+    - Lambert opens Harfang 3D
+    - He creates a scene
+    - He activates FABGen to change his scripting language
+    - Case is closed

+- UC2 (Create a scene in Harfang 3D) :
+    - Linda activates the F# binding
+    - She writes programs in F#
+    - She tests her scene using the scripts
+    - Case is closed

 ## 6.2.
 Use Cases Analysis
 Here is a more detailed version of the functional analysis above :